Black Hills town with bison country, granite lakes, and a better park-and-scenic-drive weekend than a Mount Rushmore-only plan

 Pick the one day that belongs to Custer State Park, Needles Highway, or Black Elk Peak and let that day stay easier than the rest of the itinerary.

-Coffee, burgers, a real dinner, and an uncomplicated hotel neighborhood are part of why Custer is better than treating the Black Hills as a constant road loop.
+Coffee, burgers, a real dinner, and an uncomplicated hotel neighborhood are part of why Custer beats treating the Black Hills as one endless road loop.

 Keep the region as supporting cast